 On the one hand, since 2005, the president of the Fatah government of Palestine is Mahmoud Abbas.
 He has been a chairman of the Palestine Liberation Organization (PLO) since 2004.
-However, on the other hand, the Gaze area, which is occupied by Israel, has been governed by the Hamas since 2007 civil war, a de facto government, which indiscriminately launched rocket against Israel civilians and civilian targets.
+On the other hand, the Gaze area, which is occupied by Israel, has been governed by the Hamas since 2007 civil war, a de facto government.

 Discussions on the test for the effective control and the different definitions of effective control can be found in Blogs. [see: Guest Post: Effective Control and Accepting ICC Jurisdiction; Can the PA Ratify the Rome Statute?
 (A Response to Eugene).]

 Discussions concerning the validity of the 2009 Declaration also arose.
-I would like to make a factual research regarding the ICC and the PA declaration.
+I would like to do factual research regarding the ICC and the Palestinian National Authority declaration.

 According to the Oslo Accords, Israel and PLO established an interim self-government body, Palestinian National Authority (PA).
-The Palestinian National Authority (PA) governed the Area A and B, Gaze Strip and West Bank.
-The Executive Committee of the PLO is recognized as the “Provisional Government of the PA”.
+The Palestinian National Authority governed the Area A and B, Gaze Strip and West Bank.
+The Executive Committee of the PLO is recognised as the “Provisional Government of the PA”.

 –On 29 January 2009

-Palestinian National Authority (PA) made its 2009 Declaration recognized the jurisdiction of the International Criminal Court (ICC) over the crimes committed on the territory of Palestine since 1 July 2002.
+Palestinian National Authority made its 2009 Declaration recognised the jurisdiction of the International Criminal Court (ICC) over the crimes committed on the territory of Palestine since 1 July 2002.

 –On 3 April 2012